Department of Chemistry

 CHY 113 Principles of Chemistry I

 A presentation of fundamental principles of chemical science.
 These principles will be presented in quantitative terms and illustrated by examples of their applications in laboratories and in ordinary non-laboratory experience.
 This course and CHY 114 (normally taken concurrently) provide the basis for further study of chemistry.
+The course consists of two lecture sessions and a one hour recitation each week.
 Pre- or corequisite: successful completion of MAT 108 or equivalent.
-Cr 4.
+Cr 3.

 CHY 114 Laboratory Techniques I